-Cymat continues to support SmartMetalTM development projects involving vehicle blast mitigation assemblies for several international military OEM's.Cymat also continues to explore other non-vehicular energy absorption applications for SmartMetalTM including the use of SmartMetalTM in the French nuclear energy industry for safeguards involving the transport of radioactive material.
-The most recently completed quarter included a follow-on sale of SmartMetalTM cylinders that act as a key component in non-lethal crowd dispersal projectiles.
-The Company has expectations that these cylinders will become a long-term source of SmartMetalTM revenue.
+A number of SmartMetalTM development projects involving vehicle blast mitigation assemblies for several international military equipment manufacturers are ongoing.
+Cymat also continues to explore other non-vehicular energy absorption applications for SmartMetalTM including the use of SmartMetalTM by the French nuclear energy industry for safeguards involving the transport of radioactive material.
+The most recently completed quarter included increased quoting activity for such applications which are expected to yield revenue opportunities in the near future.

-In the automotive sector, the Company continues to participate in discussions and prototype programs involving the development of SmartMetalTM applications vehicle crash mitigation systems and lightweighting applications.
+In the automotive sector, the Company continues to participate in discussions and prototype programs involving the development of SmartMetalTM applications for vehicle crash mitigation systems and lightweighting applications.
 Management remains convinced that SmartMetalTM has the potential to resolve the conflicting requirements within automotive design for increased vehicle crashworthiness while at the same time reducing vehicle weight.

 Cymat continues to work closely with our partner, Alucoil SA., in the development of composite sandwich panels with Cymat's SAF as the panel core.
-A production-scale panel brazing line has been installed in Spain and its operation is currently being fine-tuned.
-This testing phase is anticipated to be completed shortly, with the potential for revenue from composite panels anticipated in calendar 2019.
+Unanticipated heating equipment deficiencies on the Spanish brazing line have delayed expectations for the commencement of commercial composite panel production.
+However, meaningful sales are still expected for the upcoming fiscal year.